ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 Usually, however, if you are writing a class that has instance variables, you need to initialize your instance values to some other values.
-In that case you need to write a constructor that takes arguments and uses them to initialize your instance variables.
+In that case you probably need to write a constructor that takes arguments and uses them to initialize your instance variables.

 For example, consider the constructor from the ``Person`` class from the last section.